doctest/doctest/README.md

 Contributions in the form of issues and pull requests are welcome as well.

-For pull requests make sure the code is formatted with a recent-enough ```clang-format``` using the config file in the root of the repo (or I will format it after the merge) and that all the builds on travis and appveyor pass.
+For pull requests make sure the code is formatted with a recent-enough ```clang-format``` using the config file in the root of the repo (or I will format it after the merge) and that all the builds on ```travis``` and ```appveyor``` pass.
 Also before making a pull requrest you might want to make an issue about it for a discussion.

 This library has some design goals which must be kept.
+Make sure you have read the [**features and design goals**](doc/markdown/features.md) page.

 The ```master``` branch is the stable one with the latest release and the ```dev``` branch is on the bleeding edge.